folio-org/docs/content/en/docs/Settings/Settings_users/Settings_users.md

 ## Settings \> Users \> Conditions

 Automatic patron blocks allow the library to set limits that are automatically enforced.
-The limits are calculated in real time and displayed in the same areas as manual blocks.
+The limits are applied in real time and displayed in the same areas as manual blocks.
 Patrons can be automatically blocked from checking out, renewing, and/or requesting.

 Automatic patron blocks are displayed in the Users app in the Patron blocks section of a user record.
 Depending on which actions are blocked, the blocks also display in the Check out app after patron barcode entry or patron look-up or if an item barcode is scanned, in the Users app Loans section if you want to renew an item, and in the Requests app after a patron barcode/patron look-up.

-The patron block is automatically removed once the patron falls below the limit.
+The block is automatically removed once the patron falls below the limit.

 Note: Conditions and limits have to be in place in order for automated patron blocks to work.